Frequently asked questions

 If you’re thinking of doing a Private hike, it’s best to book long in advance.
 For standard hikes there’s no need to book weeks in advance, but feel free to do so.
 We get a lot of bookings a day or two ahead of time.
 We are very flexible in this regard and will do everything possible to accommodate you.

 Payment in cash on the day of the hike, before or after the hike.
 We take no deposits, and no cancellation fees are charged in the event of bad weather.
 If you cancel within 24 hours of the meeting / pick-up time, for whatever reason other than bad weather, then a 75% cancellation fee applies.

 How do I get to the starting point?

 If you don’t have a rental car, we offer free pick-up and drop-off in the city area.
 Our cars take up to 4 people, and since it’s a courtesy service, spaces are allotted on a first-come-first-served basis (first 4 people to book for any given day).
 Free taxi pick-up for others, but not drop-off; however, we will obtain a reliable taxi for you on completion of the hike (about R120 to any address within the city area).

 What is the elevation gain on a hike up Table Mountain?

 700 m to 900 m (2300 ft to 3000 ft), depending on the route.

 What is the security situation on the mountain?

 It changes all the time.
-A lot is being done to stamp out crime on the mountain (some is of the opinion that more should be done) and things have improved as a result.
-Rest assured that Hike Table Mountain keeps an eagle eye on the situation and remains informed of any changes, positive or negative.
-We are happy to report that in all the years we’ve been hiking and climbing on the mountain, both in the line of work and leisure, we have not once been accosted by muggers.
+A lot is being done to stamp out crime on the mountain and things have improved as a result.
+Rest assured that we keep an eagle-eye on the situation and remain abreast of any changes, positive or negative.
+We are happy to report that in all the years we’ve been hiking the mountain, both in the line of guiding and leisure, we have not once been accosted by muggers.
 Check out our blog for updates.